techx/quill/README.md

 ### Lint, Build and Run

-`.github/workflows/build.yml` contains a github action for building and running the project.
+`.github/workflows/build.yml` contains a Github Action for building and running the project.
 The only test currently run is to check that a GET request of `/login` returns a status code `200`.
 This should be expanded in future with thorough unit testing.
 The Github action spawns a Docker instance of MongoDB for the application to connect to and utilizes the NodeJS version as specified in the `.nvmrc` file.

 It also contains an action that will run ESLint on the project and report the errors individually.